 Fund financial statements of the District are organized into funds, each of which is considered to be a separate accounting entity.
-Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, liabilities, fund equity, revenues and expenditures.
-Funds are typically organized into two categories: governmental, fiduciary and proprietary.
+Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, liabilities, fund equity, revenues (receipts) and expenditures (disbursements).
+Funds are typically organized into three categories: governmental, fiduciary and proprietary.
 The District currently has no proprietary funds.